 Mature seeds of early-maturing soya bean cultivars can be harvested 65 days after planting; late maturing cultivars may need more than 150 days.
 In tropical Africa the plants are generally allowed to dry in the field and the whole plants (above ground) are collected by hand when most leaves have turned yellow and fallen, and when the pods have turned brown.
 The moisture content of the seeds at harvesting should be 14-15%.
 Pods of older cultivars have a tendency to shatter in the field when drying and plants need to be harvested on time to prevent major loss of yield.
 Combine-harvesting is used on large farms and estates.
 Soya bean seed for vegetable use is harvested when the pods are still green but the seeds fill the pod.
-Yield

-Average world soya bean yields are 2.25 t/ha; those in the United States 2.5 t/ha.
-Under smallholder farming conditions in tropical Africa yields are often as low as 0.5 t/ha due to a combination of poor soil conditions and poor management.
+Yield planting to a combination of poor soil conditions and poor management.
 However, yields of more than 2 t/ha have been recorded on smallholder farms in Zimbabwe and Nigeria, particularly when farmers are growing soya bean as a cash crop to sell in urban food markets or for processing for oil and feed.
 The average yield of commercial, large-scale farmers hovers around 2 t/ha.
 Under optimal growing conditions yields of more than 4.5 t/ha have been recorded in Zimbabwe.
-In Nigeria and West Africa vield potential bean about t/ha. most of the of soya is 3
+In Nigeria and most of West Africa the yield potential of soya bean is about 3 t/ha.